ArangurenAndres/elections-form-digit-recognition/README.md

 4. Fill form containing form information : an initial dictionary is filled with the form information, this info will be successively added into a database

+To thest the current model
+In folder "api_extraccion" download the doc_scanner.ipynb jupyter notebook